-2.3 Risk communication
+2.4 Risk communication

-2.3.1 Consultation
+2.4.1 Consultation

 Consultation is a key part of FSANZ's standards development process.
-FSANZ developed and applied a standard communication strategy to this application.
-All calls for submissions are notified via the Food Standards Notification Circular, media release, FSANZ's social media channels and Food Standards News.
+The process by which FSANZ considers standards matters is open, accountable, consultative and transparent.
+Public submissions were invited on a draft variation which was released for public comment between 17 November 2023 and 11 December 2023.
+The call for submissions was notified via the FSANZ Notification Circular, media release, FSANZ's social media channels and Food Standards News.
+Subscribers and interested parties were also notified.